Fleet Air Arm

 For the cockpit area, nice etched metal details are also provided in this kit.

 Cockpit detail is fine, seats required only some smaller added details.
 Also, I got an NeoMega set for some Martin baker seats used in many FAA and RAF aircraft.
 These will be used on the FAA aircraft models made, such as Phantoms.
-Cockpit of the F-4K has Martin Baker mkH5 seats, these were later updated to H7 standard (as on the USN F-4J).
+Cockpit of the F-4K has Martin Baker mk.
+H5 seats, these were later updated to H7 standard (as on the USN F-4J).

-Overall colours of the cockpit inner areas is black ( I used Tyre black to prevent a "too dark" hole...).
+Overall colours of the cockpit inner areas is black ( I used tyre black to prevent a "too dark" hole...).

-To add some interest to this F-4K model, it was decided to separate the nose cone in order to fold in at a carrier deck and show the radar and the wings will also be folded.
+To add some interest to this F-4K model, it was decided to separate the nose cone in order to fold in at a carrier deck and show the radar and the wings also be folded.
 The wing tips were cut off and tips folded.
 The hinges were made from pieces of plastic and a metal paperclip was used internally for model strength.

 Two kits are seen here, at left F-4M and right the F-4K with separated nose cone.